espoma/titanic-app/README.md

 # Titanic Survival Prediction — POC

-A playful proof-of-concept ML project: explore the Titanic dataset, build a flexible preprocessing pipeline, run experiments with MLflow, and eventually deploy a Streamlit app to predict survival chances.
+A playful proof-of-concept ML project: explore the Titanic dataset, build a flexible preprocessing pipeline, run experiments with MLflow using various ML approaches, fine tune the most promising models with Optuna, and eventually deploy a Streamlit app to predict survival chances.

 ## The Idea